ywen407/books-futures-explained/src/3_generators_async_await.md

     };
 ```

-The difference is that Futures has different states than what a `Generator` would
+The difference is that Futures have different states than what a `Generator` would
 have.

 An async block will return a `Future` instead of a `Generator`, however, the way